Zolko-123/FreeCAD_Assembly4/README.md

 * **Constraints**:

 To each part inserted into an assembly is associated an `App::FeaturePython` object, placed in the 'Constraints' group.
 This object contains information about the placement of the linked object in the assembly.
-It also contains an `App::Placement`, called 'Offset', which introduces an offset between the LCS in the part and the LCS in the assembly.
+It also contains an `App::Placement`, called 'AttachmentOffset', which introduces an offset between the LCS in the part and the LCS in the assembly.
 The main purpose of this offset is to correct bad orientations between the 2 matching LCS.

 These constraints are not really constraints in the traditional CAD sense, but since `App::FeaturePython` objects are very versatile, they could be expanded to contain real constraints in some (distant) future.